Nothing Fails: Background and recording

 "Nothing Fails" started out as a demo track titled "Silly Thing," co-written by British musician-producer Guy Sigworth (pictured above) for his wife.

 According to Lucy O'Brien, author of Madonna: Like an Icon, the main concept of American Life was about "nothing".
 This was evident in the titles of the songs like "Nobody Knows Me", usage of "no" in "Love Profusion", as well as "Nothing Fails".
 Usage of the negative tone led Madonna to be sarcastic on people's assumptions about her and emphasize about her knowledge of romantic love.
 "Nothing Fails" began as a humble track that musician-producer Guy Sigsworth wrote for his wife.
 He asked singer Jem Griffiths to collaborate with him and during their first collaborative session, they wrote a song called "Silly Thing", inspired by Sigsworth's wife.
 He said: "I never write love songs, but I was moved to write one for her.
 I've never had a problematic relationship with her, there's not been a lot of drama.
 But I wanted to write something naive and honest."
 The demo, which was reminiscent of an offbeat folk song, was later played for Madonna, who loved it and changed parts of the song, including the title.
 In September 2012, Sigsworth leaked the original version of "Nothing Fails", describing it as a "work-in-progress demo of a song I originally wrote with Jem, and which later became 'Nothing Fails', co-written and recorded by Madonna.
 It's over ten years old".
 On "Nothing Fails", Griffiths said:

 "When I actually heard it I was so shocked, [be]cause it was the first time I believed [my career] was actually going to happen.
 And to hear Madonna singing it was like, oh my [God], so bizarre.
 My mom keeps calling me whenever it's on.
 She'll go to shops in the UK and hold the phone up to the thing and I'm like, 'They're going to arrest you.'"

 "Nothing Fails" was produced by Madonna and Mirwais Ahmadzaï, with an additional production by Mark "Spike" Stent.
-The recording sessions for American Life started at late 2001, then was put on hold as Madonna filmed Swept Away in Malta and starred in the West End play Up for Grabs.
+The recording sessions for American Life started at late 2001, then was put on hold as Madonna filmed Swept Away in Malta and Sardinia and starred in the West End play Up for Grabs.
 She returned to the Olympic Recording Studios in late 2002 and finished off the sessions.
 The mixing for the track was done by Mark "Spike" Stent at the Westlake Recording Studios at West Hollywood, California, while Tim Young did the mastering of the song at Metropolis Studios in London.
 Michael Colombier did the string arrangement with Geoff Foster acting as the strings engineer, conducting at AIR Studios.
 For the instrumentation featured in the song, Ahmadzaï played the guitars, and Stuart Price played the piano.